Generalized Macdonald functions and quantum toroidal gl(1) algebra: Introduction

 Our second main result is the proof of a factorization formula for the reproducing kernel of GMP, originally conjectured by Zenkevich \cite{Zenkevich:2014lca}.
 This kernel is a generalization of the usual Macdonald kernel.
 For instance, at level two, we prove that

 where $b_\l$ and $b_\mu$ are standard combinatorial factors given in \eqref{eq:def-Macdonald-inner}.

 The third main result is the extension of an identity obtained by Garsia, Haiman and Tesler \cite[Theorem~I.2]{Garsia2001} to GMP.
-For this purpose, we reinterpret this identity as a relation between GMP and Whittaker vectors,
+For this purpose, we reinterpret this identity as a relation between Macdonald functions and Whittaker vectors,

 where the Whittaker vector $W_\l(\bsx)$ coincides with the specialization of the Macdonald kernel $\Pi(\sp_\l|\bsx)$.
 In this identity, $\GHT$ is an operator constructed out of the framing operator (coinciding with the nabla operator in this representation) and the vacuum component of a vertex operator.
 With this interpretation, we extend the identity to higher levels.
 In general, Whittaker vectors no longer coincide with a specialization of the kernel, and do not have a factorized expression.
 However, they can still be defined algebraically, and written explicitly using higher vertex operators of the quantum toroidal $\gl(1)$ algebra.